umddb/cmsc424-spring2020/project3/README.md

 ```

 ---
-**Question 3 (.5 pt)**: Similarly draw the query plan for the following query, and annotate which operators are responsible for creating `temp1`, `temp2`, and the final
+**Question 3 (.5 pt)**: Similarly draw the query plan for the following query, and annotate which operators are responsible for creating `temp`, and the final
 answer (Question 7 from Project 1).
 ```
 with temp as (